 Comparative survey of the legal rules on heraldry.
 See here.

-Registration and payment – will be available in December 2022.
+Registration and payment – will be available at the end of January 2023.

 Programme – a draft programme is available here.

 Information about Lund for visitors is available here.